madsys-dev/MadEngine/docs/SPDKrecord.md

+This is record file for RocksDB + SPDK integration.

+- configure spdk with `./configure --with-fuse`, todo: change async-spdk build file
+- to make RocksDB db_bench, remember to use `export USE_RTTI=1`, in order to avoid some undefined problems
+- to test rocksdb db_bench, use:
+    - ./db_bench -spdk /usr/local/etc/spdk/rocksdb.json -spdk_bdev Malloc0 -spdk_cache_size=1024 --benchmarks="readrandomwriterandom,stats" --num=10000 --db=./db_bench_test --wal_dir=./db_bench_test
+- whenever some dependency changes when doing rocksdb db_bench, use `make clean`, and make again

 - use memory as storage device to finish following tests
 - mkfs on device called `Malloc0`
     - `./test/blobfs/mkfs/mkfs /usr/local/etc/spdk/rocksdb.json Malloc0` This is SPDK test for mkfs, second variable is the specification json file of the device, last variable is the device name, configured in the json file